bgwastu/snapsend/README.md

 ### How the data is accessed:

-THe data was acessed with `redis-om` package.
+The data was acessed with `redis-om` package.

 Uploading a snap: